dannymorris/r4sites-website/content/contact/_index.md

 ![Danny Morris](https://i.imgur.com/0nSeEIHm.jpg)

 Hi!
 My name is Danny Morris, and thanks for checking out my book.
-I am an industry Data Scientist with a passion for writing, creating visual content, and building predictive models.
+I am an industry Data Scientist with a passion for helping people grow their career.
 I have published over a dozen websites for various purposes, including my personal website [Abnormal Distributions](https://abndistro.com/), using the methodology described in my book.

-More than anything, I love helping people launch or elevate their professional journey.
 If you are a student, working professional, or researcher looking to establish or enrich your online presence, consider purchasing my book.

 Get in touch!